sportsprophecyapp-cloud/spaeventrooms/HOW_TO_PLAY_TUTORIAL.md

 - "Login" and "Sign Up" buttons
 - Brief view of the welcome message

 **Narration:** "Welcome to Sports Prophecy!
-Let's walk through how to play and win rewards."
+Let's walk through how to play and earn rewards."

 ---